shaolaizheyitao/MQTT/server-support.md

 # Limitations

-*  Both MQTT.js and my-Channels Nirvana Messaging will accept connections with username and password supplied, but do not actually authenticate the connection
+*  MQTT.js  will accept connections with username and password supplied, but do not actually authenticate the connection

 * IBM MessageSight supports a High-Availability mode which provides the redundancy advantage of a cluster, but does not support any sort of load balancing for MQTT.